Creating key quorums

 Example

-As an example, a request to create a new authorization key might look like the following:
+As an example, a request to register a 2 of 2 key quorum might look like the following: